Oswald Kaduk: Criminal convictions

 After Germany's surrender, Kaduk worked in a sugar factory in Löbau.
 In December 1946 he was recognized by a former prisoner and consequently arrested by a Soviet military patrol.
 In 1947, a Soviet military tribunal sentenced him to 25 years of hard labour, but he was released in April 1956.

 Kaduk then went to West Berlin, working at a hospital as a nurse.
-Despite his violent reputation at Auschwitz, he earned himself the nickname "Papa Kaduk" among patients.
+Despite his violent reputation at Auschwitz, he earned the nickname "Papa Kaduk" among patients.

 In July 1959 Kaduk was again arrested and appeared in the Frankfurt Auschwitz Trials where he was one of the main accused.
 On 19 August 1965 the court sentenced him to life imprisonment for murder in ten cases, and joint murder in at least one thousand cases.
 Because of the gravity of Kaduk's deeds, the responsible Spruchkammern rejected various pleas for clemency.

 While in prison, Kaduk was interviewed as part of a TV documentary about SS men stationed at Auschwitz.
 When asked about Holocaust denial, Kaduk says:

-After the 1984 transfer to open prison (Offener Vollzug), Kaduk was released from the Schwalmstadt prison in 1989 due to health reasons (Haftunfähigkeit).
+After the 1984 transfer to open prison (Offener Vollzug), Kaduk was released from the Schwalmstadt prison in 1989 for health reasons (Haftunfähigkeit).
 He died in Langelsheim, Harz, as a pensioner in 1997, at the age of 90.